jbugel-lol/016622/guides/start.md

    ![Step 3: Locate your VPN in the Network Interface settings](https://lookimg.com/images/2024/01/25/QLIunq.png)

 4. You're all set!
 Your qBittorrent client will now only download and upload data through your VPN or proxy connection, ensuring your privacy and security while torrenting.

+### Bonus: Additional Trackers

+1. Go to the [GitHub](https://github.com/ngosang/trackerslist#lists) and select the list you want

+2. (more stepa getting added when I am home)

 ## Privacy when browsing the web